anansi-sec/Personal-OPSEC-Hardening/README.md

 # Apply changes
 sudo sysctl -p

-This ensures you remain protected even if you forget to run the commands after a restart.

 🧹 Artifact Cleaning
 A key part of being an "Invisible Operator" is knowing how to clear your tracks before logging off: